gladly-team/next-firebase-auth/README.md

 Configuration passed to `firebase-admin`'s [`initializeApp`](https://firebase.google.com/docs/admin/setup#initialize-sdk).
 It should contain a `credential` property (a plain object) and a `databaseURL` property. **Required** unless you initialize `firebase-admin` yourself before initializing `next-firebase-auth`.

-The `firebaseAdminInitConfig.credential.privateKey` cannot be defined on the client side and should live in a secret environment variable.
+The `firebaseAdminInitConfig.credential.privateKey` cannot be defined on the client-side and should live in a secret environment variable.

 > ℹ️ Using Vercel?
 See [adding a private key to Vercel](#adding-a-private-key-to-Vercel) for guidance.